posmlab/getting-started/index.md

 13) Read [Vatankhah-Varnosfaderani et al Nature 2017](https://drive.google.com/file/d/1EcsTAYd76MGRhA0x0FTvUJVXCV_v4u1R/view?usp=sharing){:target="_blank"}.
 What is the "biological triangle"?
 What network parameters do they modify?
 How do these parameters affect the material properties ($$E$$, $$\lambda_\mathrm{max}$$)?

 14) You're ready to get started!
-Check out the ["posmlab/Polymers" shared Google Drive](https://drive.google.com/drive/u/0/folders/1uf6qYivyLgra3tIGuRPUnz0IdooQ-D7u){:target="_blank"} (read the README.md files!) and then talk to Mark and the other members of the team about first steps.
+See the document [Summer 2022 Materials Team Projects.pdf](https://drive.google.com/file/d/1PmyzhQaRWWjtpzR3JJIHi7sdekjseTWR/view?usp=sharing){:target="_blank"} and then check out the ["posmlab/Polymers" shared Google Drive](https://drive.google.com/drive/u/0/folders/1uf6qYivyLgra3tIGuRPUnz0IdooQ-D7u){:target="_blank"} (read the README.md files!) and then talk to Mark and the other members of the team about first steps.

 ### Robotics Subgroup